27th February 2025

 Angela Allen, Bags for Strife

-In this keynote, Angela Allen will share the journey of her new charity, Bags for Strife, which provides essential information and resources to individuals bereaved by suicide.
-Angela will highlight how building strong partnerships with local authorities, charities, and emergency services has been instrumental in the success of her initiative.
-This session will offer valuable insights into the importance of partnership and collaboration in enhancing the reach and impact, showcasing how collective efforts can create meaningful change.
+In this keynote, Angela Allen shared the journey of her new charity, Bags for Strife, which provides essential information and resources to individuals bereaved by suicide.
+Angela highlighted how building strong partnerships with local authorities, charities, and emergency services has been instrumental in the success of her initiative.
+This session offered valuable insights into the importance of partnership and collaboration in enhancing the reach and impact, showcasing how collective efforts can create meaningful change.

 13:30 - 13:45 | From Frontline to Framework

-In this keynote, we will hear about the journey the RNLI is on from being on the frontline of suicide response to developing a comprehensive strategy for suicide prevention and postvention.
+In this keynote, we heard about the journey the RNLI is on from being on the frontline of suicide response to developing a comprehensive strategy for suicide prevention and postvention.
 Drawing on years of experience and data gathered while supporting individuals in crisis, the RNLI is now defining their role within the sector and formalizing their approach.
-This session will also cover how an operational organisation transforms its lived experience into processes and the lessons learned along the way.
+This session also covered how an operational organisation transforms its lived experience into processes and the lessons learned along the way.

 13:45 - 14:30 | Panel Discussion: Upholding Boundaries to Maximise Impact

-This panel will explore the nuanced role of boundaries within service delivery, challenging the perception that they are inherently exclusionary.
-Experts will share insights and real-world examples of how setting clear and intentional boundaries can enhance service effectiveness, focus resources, and deliver meaningful support to those who need it most.
-The discussion will highlight how defining service scope and understanding target populations can amplify outcomes while fostering equity and inclusion.
+This panel explored the nuanced role of boundaries within service delivery, challenging the perception that they are inherently exclusionary.
+Experts shared insights and real-world examples of how setting clear and intentional boundaries can enhance service effectiveness, focus resources, and deliver meaningful support to those who need it most.
+The discussion highlighted how defining service scope and understanding target populations can amplify outcomes while fostering equity and inclusion.

 Ellen O’Donoghue, CEO, James’ Place